MicrosoftDocs/azure-docs/articles/spring-cloud/how-to-enterprise-build-service.md

 ## Real-time build logs

 A build task will be triggered when an app is deployed from an Azure CLI command.
 Build logs are streamed in real time as part of the CLI command output.
-See [Analyze logs and metrics with diagnostics settings](./diagnostic-services.md) to diagnose build logs.
+For information on using build logs to diagnose problems, see [Analyze logs and metrics with diagnostics settings](./diagnostic-services.md) .

 ## Buildpack bindings